 TABLE OF CONTENTS

-Statem ent of Continued Support by the Chief Executive2
+Stateme nt of Continued Support by the Chief Executive 2

-1. H uman Rights Principles
+1. Hu nan Rights Principles 3

 1.1.
-Assessment, Policy and Goals
+Assessment, Policy and Goals 3

 1.2.
-Implementation
+Implementation 4

 1.3.
-Measurement of Outcomes4
+Measurement of Outcomes 4

-2. La abour Principles4
+2. Lab our Principles

 2.1.
-Assessment, Policy and Goals5 Implementation
+Assessment, Policy and Goals

 2.2.
+Implementation

 2.3.
-Measurement of Outcomes6
+Measurement of Outcomes 5

-3. Er nvironment Principles7
+3. Env ironment Principles 7

 3.1.
-Assessment, Policy and Goals7
+Assessment, Policy and Goals 7

 3.2.
-Measurement of Outcomes7
+Measurement of Outcomes

 3.3.
-Implementation9
+Implementation 9

-4. Anti-Corruption
+4. Ant i-Corruption)

 4.1.
-Assessment, Policy and Goals10
+Assessment, Policy and Goals 0

 4.2.
-Measurement of Outcomes10
+Measurement of Outcomes 0

 4.3.
-Implementation
+Implementation 1

-5. De evelopment Goals
+5. Dev elopment Goals 2

 STATEMENT OF CONTINUED SUPPORT BY THE CHIEF EXECUTIVE I am pleased to reaffirm CourtHeath's support for the United Nations Global Compact's Ten Principles in the areas of Human Rights, Labour, Environment and Anti-Corruption.
-Covering the period from 13 November 2017 to 13 November 2018, this third annual Communication on Progress outlines steps taken by CourtHeath to integrate the Global Compact and its principles into our business strategy, culture and daily operations.
+Covering the period from 14 November 2018 to 12 November 2019, this fourth annual Communication on Progress outlines steps taken by CourtHeath to integrate the Global Compact and its principles into our business strategy, culture and daily operations.
 We also commit to transparency in sharing this information with our stakeholders through our primary communication channels.
 CourtHeath is a small consulting firm based in Melbourne, Australia.
 Our business provides probity and procurement advice and associated services to government departments and agencies, local government and not-for-profit organisations.
 We uphold the principles of the UN Global Compact in our own small-scale operations and have enshrined these principles in our business processes.
 However, we anticipate that our greatest impact will be our ability to influence the practices and purchasing approaches of public sector agencies, so that government behaviour upholds the Global Compact's principles.
-This is likely to be primarily in the areas of anti-corruption training, awareness raising (integrity, anti-corruption, whistleblower protections, etc) and upholding labour rights in the supply chain (through our procurement work).
+This is likely to be primarily in the areas of anti-corruption training, awareness raising (integrity, anti-corruption, whistleblower protections, etc) and upholding labour rights in the supply chain (through our procurement work and particularly in light of the 2018 Victorian government Social Procurement Framework).
 CourtHeath supports human rights initiatives relevant to our sphere of operation including workplace diversity.
 We also support clients that promote environmental initiatives in Victoria.
 In 2016 we commenced this journey, establishing our presence in the Victorian public sector as a Global Compact participant and an ethical and values-based organisation.
 We developed a website giving prominence to the UN Global Compact.
 Having been appointed to panels providing us access to government probity and procurement business, we are able to raise awareness of the UN Global Compact principles with government purchasers and policy makers.
-During 2018, CourtHeath was excited to observe:
+During 2019, CourtHeath was pleased to observe Victorian public sector departments and agencies implementing the government's Social Procurement Framework effective from 1 September 2018.